ken0361/Group_Project/Portfolio/System Design.md

 ### Web application

 Our responsive web application is mainly designed for students who want to query the information of books in the certain library and make their reservation instantly.
 Also, the user can receive the notification from the librarian (M5stack) directly when the book return to the library immediately.
+The following picture is the landing page.

 <img src="./images/web1.jpg" width = "400" height = "300" align=center />